mikehaertel/minrx/README.md

 My current development focus is correctness.
 I'm hoping the public will thoroughly exercise this matcher and bury me in a deluge of bug reports. :-)

-At some point I will switch focus to performance.
-Planned work:
+At some point I will switch focus to performance and portability.

-* Faster support for well-known input encodings like UTF-8.
+Currently planned work:

 * "First character" optimization to speed up initial search.

+* Implement POSIX 2024 non-greedy repetition operators.

+* Improve support for POSIX bracket expression collating elements and implement POSIX bracket expression equivalence classes.

 * Possibly a caching-DFA-like optimization: The MinRX SNFA automaton, with its stack of arbitrary integers, does not in general correspond to any deterministic *finite* automaton, but it is equivalent to a "deterministic *infinite* automaton", and it might be feasible to cache a useful working subset of this infinite automaton's states.

+* Rewrite in C for improved portability.

 ## License